bennyb0y/burrito-rater/docs/PRODUCT_MGMT/BUGS.md

 5. **Remove Refresh Button** - #002
    - Description: The refresh button was unnecessary and caused confusion
-   - Fix: Removed the refresh button from the Map component and implemented automatic refresh when the map view changes
+   - Fix: Removed the refresh button from the Map component and implemented automatic refresh when the map view changes.
+Updated the User Guide to reflect this change.
    - Fixed in version: Latest

 ## 📝 Reporting New Bugs